anthonypitts2022/MemeSharer/README.md

-# socialMediaFeedGeneric
+# MemeShare
-A generic feed page for posts that can be applied widely to different social media applications.
-Built on top of node/react/bootstrap.
+The social network for sharing memes.
+Built on the MERN (mongo, express, react, node) stack with utilzation of bootstrap.
+I choose to make this open source so that anyone can use parts of this code to make their own social media platform.